arnaudbenard/gissues/README.md

 ## Ambitions

 I would like to group the issues by projects in order to see which dependency is causing the most problems in your project.
 My ambition is to make this a bad package detector.
-Issues number isn't the main factor for bad packages, it could simply be assiociated with popularity (take with a pinch of salt).
+The number of issues isn't the main factor for bad packages, it could simply be caused by popularity (take with a pinch of salt).

 ## How to use